Loreta Castro Reguera is Design Director and Founder of Taller Capital based in Mexico City, Mexico.

 She was a Motivator at the LafargeHolcim Next Generation Awards Lab 2018 held in Mexico City, Mexico.

-Loreta Castro will be a workshop presenter at the 6th International LafargeHolcim Forum for Sustainable Construction in Cairo, April 4-6, 2019.
+Loreta Castro was a workshop presenter at the 6th International LafargeHolcim Forum for Sustainable Construction in Cairo, April 4-6, 2019.